deved9/Win_power_plans/README.md

 Run python script via cmd or Powershell
 ### 3. Step
 To add shortcuts to toolbar right-click empty space in your Toolbar > Toolbars > New Toolbar > select folder "Power Plans" in your installation folder
-## Removing unvanted plans from menu
+## Removing unwanted plans from menu
 To remove unwanted Power Plans just remove unwanted shortcuts from "<installation folder>\Power Plans"
 ### TODO
 Add icons